 Utilise your network

 Far more so than in the UK, successful job-hunting in Spain can still come down to networking, which is really just a dignified way of saying it’s about who you know.
 So, network furiously and exploit every contact you have in Spain, no matter how tenuous.
 Milk LinkedIn and Meetup Spain for all they’re worth.
 Also try GuiriBusiness, an international network for professionals in Spain (and happily in English).

 If you’re currently working for a large company in the UK, be sure to check whether they have offices in Spain, or even a partnership with a Spanish company that you can leverage.

 Countries in the EU have worked hard to agree qualification equivalences.
-So, if you work in a profession, you may find it relatively easy to transfer countries providing you have the language skills.
-While there’s likely to be a huge chasm between the what lawyers in Spain and the UK need to know, physiotherapy is much the same the world over.
+At the end of the transition period when the UK leaves the EU this may change, but for now if you work in a profession, you may find it relatively easy to transfer countries providing you have the language skills.
+While there’s likely to be a huge chasm between what lawyers in Spain and the UK need to know, physiotherapy is much the same the world over.
 Check with your professional body.

 The relationship between UK and Spanish educational qualifications is more complex but most employers will be happy to make the connections between, for example, A-levels and the bachillerato certificate.

 Where to go for work in Spain